bjornkihlberg/chezscheme-stream/README.md

 - `stream-for-each`
 - `stream-append` appends any number of streams

-## Utility procedures for functional programming
+## Utilities for functional programming

 - `stream-take` cuts off a stream after `n` elements.
   ```scheme